serhiicss/callie-clone/README.md

 ## Task 3:
 **Section**
 <br>
 In this section we only have 3 features of the bot.
-Eeach feature has an icon that comes with bootstrap.
+Each feature has an icon that comes with bootstrap.
 Here is how to use them http://getbootstrap.com/components/#glyphicons-how-to-use
 <br>
 The features of the bot must be positioned in a row on large screens and in a column on mobile.